AVSLab/basilisk/docs/source/Vizard/vizardSettings.rst

 called ``custom_test_asteroid``.

 The ``createCustomGravObject()`` method in the gravity factory class has an optional ``modelDictionaryKey`` argument to specify this string if desired.
+By default Vizard will read in the CAD model assuming the dimensions are in kilometers unless ``radEquator`` is specified.
+To scale the CAD model differently, specify the ``radEquator`` argument.
+For a celestial object with a general shape, Vizard finds the largest dimension along the x, y and z axes and scales the body uniformly for this largest dimension to be ``radEquator``.
+Note that the ``createCustomGravObject()`` method requires ``radEquator`` to be given in meters.

 Specifying the Osculating or True Orbit Line Colors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~